MenakaGodakanda/Home-lab-active-directory/setup/windows-client-setup.md

    - Browse to and select the Windows 10 ISO file.
    - Click `OK` to save the settings.

+2. **System Configuration**:
+   - Go to the `System` > `Processor` section.
+   - Allocate 4 processors.
+More is better if your host system can support it.
+   - Click `OK` to save the settings.

 2. **Network Configuration**:
    - Go to the `Network` section.
-   - Ensure `Adapter 1` is enabled and attached to `Bridged Adapter`.
+   - Ensure `Adapter 1` is enabled and attached to `Internal Nettwork` and name to `intnet`.
 This will allow your VM to be on the same network as your host machine.
    - Click `OK` to save the settings.

 ### 3. Install Windows 10